Objects in Ruby

 puts 6.class

-The class method tells us what kind of object we are dealing with.
+method tells us what kind of object we are dealing with.

 In our case a 6 is a Fixnum

-$ ./objectnumber.rb 13 true false Fixnum
+$ ./object_number.rb 13 true false Integer

-We have mentioned, that Ruby objects must be created before we can work with
+We have mentioned that Ruby objects must be created before we can work with

 them.
 Objects can be created implicitly or explicitly.
 Implicit object creation